Felix's pov

 "Felix."
 I look in his direction at his weird change of voice.
 Sure, he has a weird look as well.
 "I'm gonna say something important now."

 He puts the fork back into his bowl and locks the fingers of his both hands together getting into an Ian-like serious position.
-Clearing his throat, he starts, "Anyway, so what I was saying is that I support you on however you want to proceed from here.
+Clearing his throat, he starts, "Anyway, so what I am saying is that I support you on however you want to proceed from here.
 You have me with you.
 I'm gonna do anything you need me to do.
 But there are things I suppose you need to consider before doing anything.
 I guess you know them already or do you need me to say them out loud for you?"

 He pauses and I'm surprised to see him actually pause.
 I thought it's gonna be at least a half an hour one-way lecture.
 Ian is usually being silly and funny and not serious most of the time.
 But when he's serious, that's gonna be one hell of a lecture and he won't bother any distraction in between.
 I don't even know what he has to be serious about now because nothing is happening here.
 But then again it's Ian and you never know what makes him serious and what doesn't.

 He squints at me with eyebrows knitted together and unlocks his hands to point one of his index fingers at me.
-"Say whatever you wanna say but Ian Kent always knows the deepest, darkest thoughts on people's minds."
+"Say whatever you wanna say but Ian Rivera always knows the deepest, darkest thoughts on people's minds."

 He pulls out his index finger again, not pointing at me, just pointing upwards in a gesture that indicates that it's his first point.
 "First of all, she is a Muslim.
 Now before you say anything, I don't hate Muslims or have anything against them.
 I even have some Muslim friends.
 The point is that you cannot date her or even marry her.
 Getting what I meant?"